 P4 – Compressor Drive Error / High Temperature

-A P4 error code will most times be related to your mini-splits compressor system, located within the outdoor unit.
-When the compressor drive is not working, the most likely cause is excessively high temperatures.
-A high temperature at the discharge line may also lead to a P4 code.
+A P4 error code will most times be related to your mini-splits compressor system, housed within the outdoor unit.
+When the compressor drive is faulty, the most likely reason is excessively high temperatures.
+A high temperature at the discharge line may also trigger a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure